DanRoscigno/Elastic-stack-monitoring-with-vagrant-and-ansible/README.md

 kibana_encryptionKey: something_at_least_32_characters
 ```

+You will use the password that you set in the vault when you run the command
+`elasticsearch-setup-passwords` later.

 Here is the command to create the file in the `vars/` directory:
 ```
 ansible-vault create vars/credentials.yml
 ```

-Note: You can edit the credentials.yml file with `ansible-vault edit` or pop in `view`.
+Note: You can edit the credentials.yml file with `ansible-vault edit` or
+display it with `ansible-vault view`.

 # Monitoring with Beats